luisDVA/luisdva.github.io/_posts/2024-05-14-clean-merged.md

 2 Mavlyanovna I. "House\nPlot\n\nWarehouse\n\n"               "218.3\n6… "In u…
 {% endhighlight %}

-As a first step we can use the `squish_newlines()` function from `unheadr` to deduplicate and remove trailing line breaks, and because the rows in the initial table correspond to two different employees, the operation is grouped using the `.by` argument.
+As a first step we can use the `squish_newlines()` function from `unheadr` to deduplicate and remove trailing line breaks, and because the rows in the initial table correspond to two different government officials, the operation is grouped using the `.by` argument.

 {% highlight r %}
 dtable %>%